SciFracX/FractionalCalculus.jl/README.md

 ![Plot](/docs/src/assets/semiderivativeplot.png)

-We can see the computing retains high precision⬆️.
+We can see that computing retains high precision⬆️.

 Compute different order derivative of $f(x) = x$: